vodkabears/MotionDetector.js/README.md

 ###getMotionAverage method
 ------------------------
-Return average of motion into rectangle area.<br/>
+Return a motion average of a rectangle area.<br/>
-Example(same as example of checkArea method):
+Example(same as example of a checkArea method):
 ```js
 if(md.getMotionAverage(0, 0, 50, 50) > 100){
 	alert('Motion!');